Dr. Bronners Toothpaste With Spearmint

 Coconut may be the most important ingredient of this toothpaste, but there are many other good parts.

-Ingredients like, Calcium Carbonate, Sodium Bicarbonate, Organic Aloe Barbadensis Leaf Juice, Organic Mentha Piperita Oil, Organic Mentha Arvensis Crystals, Tocopherol (Vitamin E), Citric Acid, Carrageenan, Xanthan Gum, Organic Stevia Rebaudiana Extract, Organic Glycerin, Hydrated Silica.
+Ingredients like Calcium Carbonate, Sodium Bicarbonate, Organic Aloe Barbadensis Leaf Juice, Organic Mentha Piperita Oil, Organic Mentha Arvensis Crystals, Tocopherol (Vitamin E), Citric Acid, Carrageenan, Xanthan Gum, Organic Stevia Rebaudiana Extract, Organic Glycerin, Hydrated Silica.

-Many nice ingredients, but as well you already recognize few controversial.
+Many nice ingredients, but as well you already recognize a few controversial.
 Carrageenan, Xanthan Gum and Citric Acid.
 As well we are not too happy to see glycerin and silica in toothpaste.
 But ok, with silica we may make peace and maybe with glycerin too.

 But Carrageenan who is linked to cancer by some studies if it is degraded Carrageenan.
 And since on Dr. Bronner’s ingredients list does not say what kind of Carrageenan they use we may not know.